-A student wishing to miss school for some reason other than illness must present a completed attendance form (available in the Attendance Office) from a parent/guardian who specifies the reason for the requested absence and the days involved.
+A student wishing to miss school for some reason other than illness must present a completed attendance form (available in the Attendance Office and on PLUS PORTALS) from a parent/guardian who specifies the reason for the requested absence and the days involved.
 This request must be submitted 5 school days in advance of the date requested.